bobbarnes1981/ToyBasic/README.md

 Does interpreter need to pass into parser or should it be passed into expression.Result(), should we just pass in the IHeap?

+Maybe remove variable prefix

+Implement logical operators AND,OR,NOT (XOR,NAND?)

+Implement Dim

 Implement brackets in Expressions

 Implement Help